COVID-19 And The Training Industry: 7 Top Tips For Training Providers

 - An automated email following a course booking that sends out webinar joining instructions to the learner

 - A text sent to trainers informing of a course cancellation

-- Marketing incentives such as discount codes to cancelled or rescheduled courses
+- Marketing incentives such as discount codes to delegates of cancelled or rescheduled courses

-There’s no denying, the Coronavirus is going to cause a great deal of disruption across the training industry.
+There’s no denying, the Coronavirus will continue to cause a great deal of disruption across the training industry.
 Following the measures above you can hopefully reduce risk and minimise the impact this will have on your business.